smartdevicelink/sdl_evolution/proposals/nnnn-screen-manager-alerts.md

 @end
 ```

+### Java Suite / JavaScript Suite APIs
+Due to the size of the iOS APIs and the similarity between the iOS APIs and the Java Suite and eventual JavaScript Suite APIs, this proposal does not present the public APIs of the Java Suite and JavaScript Suite APIs.
+The Java Suite and JavaScript Suite APIs should mirror the iOS API appropriately and is up to the maintainers' discretion.
+However, if any changes needed to be made such that they impacted the iOS API (such as the alteration, addition, or removal of a method or property), then a proposal revision would be needed.

 ### Additional Implementation Notes
 - The internal alert manager will observe the screen context to know when the alert has been presented, and then call the `completionHandler`.